What makes a brand unmistakably itself?

 Why clarity matters

-When this centre is not defined, direction becomes unstable.
+When this centre is not clearly articulated, direction becomes difficult to hold.

-Consistency becomes something to maintain, rather than something that emerges.
+Consistency becomes something that must be maintained, rather than something that emerges naturally.

 When it is clear